Lavaeolous/PF1-StatBlock-Converter-Module/README.md

 *  **Statistics Data:** Attributes (Str, Dex, Con, Int, Wis, Cha), BAB, CMD and CMB (context notes WIP), Feats<sup>4</sup>, Skills<sup>2</sup> (context notes WIP), Languages, Special Qualities
 *  **Offense Data:** Speed(s), Melee Attacks (Weapon, Natural, Swarm), Ranged Attacks, Damage Types [Rest is WIP]

+[1]: A new Item is created for these Values including the needed calculations for Hit Dice, HP, etc.
+[2]: Including the needed calculations
+[3]: Including changes to the token (e.g. size and vision)
+[4]: Creates empty Items for now

 # Known Bugs
 *  Not all Statblocks are equally formatted.
 As long as its reasonably well formed, it should work.
 If not, check the console (F12).
 *  A lot more ... see Issues.
 If you find anythings thats not noted there, please include it